Turk Schonert: CFL

 Schonert's duties as an offensive consultant for the Montreal Alouettes included helping quarterback Troy Smith, who struggled with accuracy and production early in the 2014 season.
 He was subsequently promoted to receivers coach in August 2014.
 Schonert continued coaching the Alouettes until his death from a heart attack in January 2019.

 Death

-Schonert died on January 17, 2019, of an apparent heart attack; just two days after his 62nd birthday.
+Schonert died on January 17, 2019 in his South Carolina home of an apparent heart attack just two days after his 62nd birthday.